Trictrac: Aftergame

+It is always possible to interrupt the aftergame by going after winning a hole on a dice roll.
+The men on the aftergame can hit opposing men and vice versa.

 Enfilade

 An enfilade is a significant run of successful holes in succession in a single game, typically about five to six holes in a row.
 It is the most sought after achievement in the game.
-It is the source of the French expression, now vulgar, 'to be enfiladed' (être enfilé or se faire enfiler).
+It is the source of the French expression 'to be enfiladed' (être enfilé or se faire enfiler).
 It is most often realised when a player has made a grand jan while having three extra men far enough back to preserve it as long as possible and to score false hits, and at the same time the opponent can no longer make his own grand jan leaving gaps for the opposing extra men.
-To avoid being enfiladed, it is important to plan for it and sacrifice several holes to get the opponent to "go" and not lose the "turn" on the enfilade.
+To avoid being enfiladed, it is important to plan for it and sacrifice several holes to get the opponent to "go", rather than losing the match [tour] by enfilade.